Updated: September, 2020 (2044 season)

 6 - Personnel: GMs are expected to keep all teams in their organization fully staffed while in season.
 Teams found to not have a full complement of personnel by Spring Training Sim #1 will be fined a penalty of 2PP per personnel member missing to be taken out of the team’s bonus funds, if possible.
 In addition, the simmer will hire personnel for them at this point.

-Game SettingsParticipate in the BBA Community wrote: Participation Point System
+Game SettingsParticipate in The Brewster Community wrote: Participation Point System

 Key details of the Participation Point System can be found at the following links: